Tigers vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (7-3) will take the mound for the Diamondbacks, his 13th start of the season.
+- The Diamondbacks' Ryne Nelson (2-3) will make his 13th start of the season.

+- He has earned a quality start three times in 12 starts this season.

-- Kelly has pitched five or more innings in 11 straight games and will look to extend that streak.
+- Nelson has made nine starts of five or more innings in 12 chances this season, and averages 5.1 frames when he pitches.

-- He has one appearance with no earned runs allowed in 12 chances this season.
+- He has made 12 appearances and finished one of them without allowing an earned run.

 |Opponent